The best iPhone and smartphone tripods: for long exposures, night shots and selfies

 Tripod sold separately

-This isn't a tripod, but the cleverly designed Manfrotto TwistGrip universal smartphone clamp does let you attach your camera phone to any regular tripod, including the Manfrotto Pixi above.
-It also folds virtually flat for stowing away in a pocket.
-You simply twist each end to pivot the clamping jaws around, so they can attach to any phone of up to 82mm in width.
-The clamping action itself is nice and solid, thanks to a locking screw at the rear.
-Immaculately engineered from high-grade aluminum and colored dark grey, the TwistGrip looks and feels a quality item.
-It can mount on any tripod via its 1/4-inch screw socket, and has a cold shoe at the top for attaching accessories, like the Manfrotto Lumimuse LED light.
+This isn't a tripod, but the cleverly designed Manfrotto TwistGrip universal smartphone clamp enables you to attach your camera phone to any regular tripod, including the Manfrotto PIXI, above.
+It also folds virtually flat for stowing away in a pocket by simply twisting each end to pivot the clamping jaws around.
+The clamping action itself is nice and solid, thanks to a locking screw at the rear, and can securely attach to any phone of up to 82mm wide.
+Immaculately engineered from high-grade aluminum and colored dark grey, the TwistGrip looks and feels like a quality item.
+It can mount on any tripod via its 1/4-inch screw socket and has a cold shoe on top for attaching accessories, such as the Manfrotto Lumimuse LED light.

 • Read Manfrotto TwistGrip universal clamp review